kommareddy3/rink-saas/docs/guides/uploading.md

 before any bytes leave your browser.
 The same check is repeated on the gateway and the ML service.

+> 🔒 **Your file is encrypted and scanned.** Before anything is stored, the
+> ML service scans the upload and rejects binaries, archives, executables,
+> and anything that isn't plain-text CSV.
+Accepted files are then
+> **encrypted at rest** — the plaintext CSV never touches our disk.
+Full
+> details on the [Security](/security) page.

 ## Date column detection

 When you upload, RINK looks for a date column in this order: